apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Behind ‘Euphoria’ Season 3 Delay: Where the Show Goes After High School**
+**Pornhub could be banned in Florida after age verification law passes**

-You can read more about it [here](http://www.hollywoodreporter.com/tv/tv-news/behind-euphoria-season-3-delay-where-show-goes-after-high-school-1235859780/).
+You can read more about it [here](https://www.usatoday.com/story/news/nation/2024/03/25/porn-sites-age-verification-florida-law/73096875007/).

 ## Requirements
 - Python 3.8